Thanos420NoScope/things/cacheserver/README.md

 ## Security Considerations

-- These scripts must be run as root.
+- The scripts must be run as root.
 - The scripts disable password authentication and add ssh keys from the specified GitHub user, make sure to provide a GitHub username with valid authentication keys.
-- If this server dies, clients lose connectivity.
-Consider running this in HA if you have multiple servers.
+- If the server dies, clients lose connectivity.
+Consider running it in HA if you have multiple servers.

 ## Post installation